joshi008/PenIt-Personal-Blogging-Website/README.md

- # How to run project downloading?
+ # How to run project after downloading?
  1. Goto folder try Django where manage.py is present from your cmd or linux terminal.
  2. Type "python manage.py runserver" in cmd.
  3. Vola!!! your server is running on your local machine.